ducasp/MSX-Development/FPGA/ocm-pld v3.9a/firmware/smxmini_frankysnd/README.txt

       interrupt, not having IRQ and not having the proper scaler for timer caused its timing to be slow, darn slow...

+    - Fix: I've fixed OPL3 sound rendering as it was discarding all information that is on right output channel only, unfortunately we do not have enough FPGA resources to run the sequencer for two channels, but a clever trick allow all songs content to be properly played in MONO glory :P Try as an example Doom soundtrack track 3 before updating and after updating it. :)

 - Planned for the future SM-X, SM-X mini and SX-2 will have a franky build:

     - Missing: FPGA in those devices can't fit OPL3 along with Franky VDP and